solana-labs/solana/book/src/leader-validator-transition.md

 ## Fullnode Loop

 This object manages the transition between modes.
 The main idea is that once a ledger is replayed, the validator can run until there is proof that it can be a leader.
-The leader can then run and record its transactions.
+The Leader can then run and record its transactions.

 ```
 let (exit_receiver, exit_signal) = channel();